jonobr1/two.js/wiki/documentation/effects/sprite/README.md

-A list of properties that are on every {@link Two.Sprite}.
+A list of properties that are on every [Two.Sprite](/documentation/sprite).